Numerical-Geometric-Algebra/gasparse/README.md

 Creating a python library to do computations using sparse representation of multivectors.

 ## TODO

+1. Numpy integration
+    - [ ] Read numpy arrays
+    - [ ] Generate random multivectors by grade or by given basis
+    - [ ] Numpy Array to array of multivectors (by a given basis, by grade or by all elements of the algebra)
+    - [ ] Output multivectors as a numpy array by grade (also output basis, consider a basis as input)

 1. Write code to retrieve multivectors as lists
     - [ ] Multivectors by grade
     - [ ] Also output bitmap